xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 In the `xpack/web-jekyll` GitHub repo:

-- select the `xpack-develop` branch
+- select the `develop` branch
 - add a new file to `_posts/riscv-none-embed-gcc/releases`
-- name the file like `2020-07-03-riscv-none-embed-gcc-v8-3-0-2-2-released.md`
+- name the file like `2020-07-03-riscv-none-embed-gcc-v8-3-0-2-3-released.md`
 - name the post like: **xPack GNU RISC-V Embedded GCC v8.3.0-2.3 released**
 - as `download_url` use the tagged URL like `https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/releases/tag/v8.3.0-2.3/`
 - update the `date:` field with the current date
 - update the Travis URLs using the actual test pages
 - update the SHA sums via copy/paste from the original build machines (it is very important to use the originals!)

 If any, refer to closed [issues](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/issues)